 Sarah Henry: On History

-Join Open House New York and Sarah Henry for a live virtual conversation on history.
-Sarah Henry is the Robert A. and Elizabeth Rohn Jeffe Chief Curator and Deputy Director of the Museum of the City of New York.
+In this conversation with OHNY executive director Gregory Wessner, Sarah Henry, the Robert A. and Elizabeth Rohn Jeffe Chief Curator and Deputy Director of the Museum of the City of New York, discussed history.

 At MCNY, Henry oversees all museum programs, including exhibitions, public programs, and publications, including the 2018 exhibition Germ City: Microbes and the Metropolis.
 This conversation will explore the recurrent cycle of infectious disease and recovery that defines New York City’s history, and consider how past responses might shape our understanding of the current moment.